AntoineBlondon/EternalBlue/markdown/things.md

 Where I put all the stuff I write.

-## A mess
+## Main things

-This section is a mess for now, but I will (probably) clean it up later
+some things I write

 - [Egg](things/egg)
 - [The Art of Limitations](things/the_art_of_limitations)